A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: A structured modified Newton approach

 and it holds that

 since $x^k = \bar{x}^k$.
 Hence it follows that

 In fact, for any $z$ and $\tilde{z}$ it holds that

 which implies that the Lipschitz constant of $F'$ may be chosen as one.
-A consequence of (\ref{eq:adPropNorm}) is that, given the restrictions on the update in the modifed Newton approach, $U_*^k$ of Proposition~\ref{prop:Uk} is the update matrix that also minimize the quantity $\| z^k - \bar{z}^k \|_2$.\\ \\ Next we show that the update matrix $U_*^k$ of Proposition~\ref{prop:Uk} is sound with respect to reducing an upper bound of the relative error of the search direction $\Delta z^k$.
+Recall that, among the update matrices $U^k$ such that $\rank(U^k) \leq r^k$, $U_*^k$ of Proposition~\ref{prop:Uk} is the update matrix that minimizes $\| F'(z^k) - F'( \bar{z}^k) \|_{F}$.
+Consequently, by (\ref{eq:adPropNorm}), $U_*^k$ is also the update matrix that minimizes $\| z^k - \bar{z}^k \|_2$. \\ \\ Next we show that the update matrix $U_*^k$ of Proposition~\ref{prop:Uk} is sound with respect to reducing an upper bound of the relative error of the search direction $\Delta z^k$.
 At iteration $k$, $k\geq1$, $\Delta z^k$ satisfies (\ref{eq:genk:ModNewtDz}) which equivalently can be written as

 where $\Delta \hat{z}^k$ satisfies $F'(z^k) \Delta \hat{z}^k = - F_{\mu^k} (z^k)$.
 Standard perturbation analysis gives